koresframework/Kores/book/src/builder/Main.md

     .build()
 ```

-The value produced by the `build` function is guaranteed to produce a new value of the same type as before, in other words, the old value (`nameFieldDeclaration` in this case) keeps unchanged while the new one has the changes applied to it.
+The `build` function is guaranteed to produce a new value of the same type as before, in other words, the old value (`nameFieldDeclaration` in this case) keeps unchanged while the new one has the changes applied to it.

 ## Mutability